Frequently Asked Questions

 4. Proof of funds (For exact amount click Proof of funds – Skilled immigrants (Atlantic Immigration Pilot)

 5. At least one year Job Offer from an employer who has been designated as an employer taking part in the AIP by the Atlantic province where you’ll be working (New Brunswick, Newfoundland and Labrador, Nova Scotia, or Prince Edward Island).
-They must have a Confirmation of Designation from the province. - Where can I find the designated Employers for the Atlantic Immigration Pilot Program (AIPP)?
+They must have a Confirmation of Designation from the province.

 Follow the links below for a list of AIPP-designated employers in each Atlantic province: